 Can I cancel or change my Maritime Bus ticket?

 Although Maritime Bus tickets are non-refundable, dates and times can be changed up to the original purchased departure time.
 A service fee of 15% will be charged for any changes, which is payable at the time.
 Changes can be made at all Maritime Bus Terminals and Agencies or by contacting our Maritime Bus Customer Call Centre and speaking to one of our Customer Service Agents.
 Please remember if you make changes by phone, a credit card will be required.

 Cancellation requests must be made prior to the stated departure time and schedule indicated on the Maritime Bus Ticket.
-You will receive a credit, less the 15% service fee of the original cost.
-This credit can be accessed when making future purchases with Maritime Bus.
+You will receive a credit Voucher, less the 15% service fee of the original cost.
+This credit Voucher will emailed to you and can be accessed when making future purchases with Maritime Bus.
 Please contact one of the following options for details:

 - Maritime Bus Customer Service Agent (Open 7 Day a week 6:30am – 6:30pm)